TimLChan/FB-Altcoin-Stock-Chatbot/README.md

 ### Prerequisites

 * Some version of Python3
-* fbchat, requests, urllib3 `pip install -r requirements.txt`
+* fbchat, requests, urllib3 - Install using `pip install -r requirements.txt`
 * Facebook login of some sort, whether this is your actual account or one just for this purpose

 ### Usage